Uric acid nephrolithiasis

 - University of Chicago Pritzker School of Medicine

 Uric acid stones account for 5 to 10 percent of urinary tract stones in the United States and Europe.
 By contrast, they comprise 40 percent or more of stones in areas with hot, arid climates in which the tendency to a low urine volume and acid urine pH promote uric acid precipitation.
 The risk of both uric acid and calcium oxalate stones is also increased in patients with gout.
-(See 'Gout' below and "Risk factors for calcium stones in adults", section on 'Other factors' and "Clinical manifestations and diagnosis of gout", section on 'Renal complications of hyperuricemia and urate crystal deposition'.)
+(See 'Gout' below and "Risk factors for calcium stones in adults", section on 'Other factors' and "Clinical manifestations and diagnosis of gout".)

 Issues related to uric acid stone disease will be reviewed here.
 The general approach to the patient with nephrolithiasis and other management issues related to hyperuricemia and gout are discussed separately.
 (See "Diagnosis and acute management of suspected nephrolithiasis in adults" and "Evaluation of the adult patient with established nephrolithiasis and treatment if stone composition is unknown" and "Clinical manifestations and diagnosis of gout" and "Asymptomatic hyperuricemia".)